devops-mid/devop-lab-mid-exam-Rimocide/README.md

 # Simple Web App

 This is a simple web application with a form that stores data in a PostgreSQL database.
+THE MID TERM SOLUTION IS IN THE FOLDER WITH THE REPO'S NAME.

 ## Tasks
 1. Clone the repository and create a feature branch.